tokkonopapa/WordPress-IP-Geo-Block/README.md

 In this case, scaning and verifing integrity of files in your site is useful to detect the infection.

-The second one is the cracking of the login username and password.
+The second one is cracking of the login username and password.
 In this case, the rule of right is to strengthen the password.

 The third one is caused by malicious access to the core files.
 The major issue in this case is that a plugin or theme in your site can potentially have some vulnerability such as XSS, CSRF, SQLi, LFI and so on.
-For example, if a plugin has vulnerability of Local File Inclusion (LFI), the attackers can easily download the `wp-config.php` without knowing the username and the password by simply hitting
+For example, if a plugin has vulnerability of Local File Inclusion (LFI), the attackers can easily download the `wp-config.php` without knowing the username and password by simply hitting
     [wp-admin/admin-ajax.php?action=something-vulnerable&file=../wp-config.php]
     (http://blog.sucuri.net/2014/09/slider-revolution-plugin-critical-vulnerability-being-exploited.html